 Table 5.4: Characterisation of the DARs located within genes in each of the four cell types from PsA samples.
-The numbver of DARs that overlapping a gene body for each of the cell types are indicated together with those genes harbouring more than one DARs.
+The number of DARs that overlapping a gene body for each of the cell types are indicated together with those genes harbouring more than one DARs.
 Further details about those regions includes specification of the number located at introns and those annotated as enhancers according to the Epigenome Roadmap chromatin segmentation maps of each appropriate cell type.

-For example, NK analysis identified a PB open DAR located in an intron of the VAV3 gene and also significantly expressed as eRNA (Figure 5.7 a).
-Additionally, a number of gene entities contained more than one DAR, showing the same direction of chromatin accessibility between SF and PB.
-For example, in CD14+ two DARs located at the 5’ and 3’ UTRs of IL7R gene were more accessible in SF compared to PB (Figure 5.7 b).
+For example, peripheral blood NK analysis identified an open DAR located in an intron of the VAV3 gene that was more accessible in peripheral blood and also significantly expressed as an eRNA (Figure 5.7 a).
+By contrast in CD14+ monocytes two DARs located at the 5’ and 3’ UTRs of IL7R gene were more accessible in synovial fluid compared to peripheral blood (Figure 5.7 b).

 chr1: